Member News – Winter 2014

 Women facing huge savings gap

-Women are way behind in their retirement savings according to new research by Rice Warner, with a massive savings gap for working age Australian women of $383 billion.
+Women are way behind in their retirement savings according to research by Rice Warner, with a massive savings gap for working-age Australian women of $383 billion.

 Commissioned by Women in Super, the research also shows that women are not currently in a position to contribute more towards their retirement savings either.